 There were constant phone calls to “the big boss” about pricing.
 We never received a straight answer from anyone.
 This was unhelpful and felt really slimy.

 Allow yourself an enjoyable trek to the top by arriving early.
+Then sit down and take in the great views of the surrounding smaller islands and beautiful beaches!

 The route from Labuan Bajo to Padar Island is nearly impossible to traverse after 11am.
 Tour companies actually refuse to bring tourists out after a specific time due to safety concerns.